micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-11-rashi_en.md

 <b>For a month of days.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This was with the [comparatively] virtuous ones, who fell ill in their beds and afterwards expired.
 But with the wicked ones it says, “the meat was still between their teeth.”
 This is how it is taught by Sifri.
 Mechilta, however, teaches the reverse.
 The wicked ones ate and suffered for thirty days, but with the decent ones — the meat was still between their teeth.
 <b>Until it comes out of your nostrils.</b> As Targum [Onkelos] translates, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>”you are disgusted by it.”
 It will seem to you as if you gorged on it until it is expelled through the nose.
 <b>It will be repulsive to you.</b> You will cast it away <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>more readily than you welcomed.
 In R’ Moshe Hadarshan’s commentary I saw that, in a certain language, the sword is called “<i>zara</i>.”
-<b>Adonoy Who is among you.</b> If I had not planted My Presence among you, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>you would not have had the arrogance to enter into all these affairs.
+<b>Hachem Who is among you.</b> If I had not planted My Presence among you, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>you would not have had the arrogance to enter into all these affairs.

 ### passuk 21
 <b>Six hundred thousand on foot.</b> He was not concerned with counting in detail the remaining three thousand.
 R’ Moshe Hadarshan explains that only <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>those who went out of Egypt, wept.